simOne3107/R4CogPsy/README.md

 ## Creating plots

-The first function which must be used when we want to create a plot with ggplot2 is `ggplot()`.
-With that function, a coordinate system is created to which we can subsequently add layers.
+The first thing we do when generating a plot with `ggplot2` is to create a coordinate system to which we can subsequently add layers.

 ```r
 ggplot (data = MyDataFrame)
 ```
 At least one layer should be added to the function above, otherwise we will have an empty graph.

-If you want to create a scatterplot, you can use the function `geom_point()` which will add points to the aforementioned coordinate system.
+If you want to create a **scatterplot**, you can use the function `geom_point()` which will add data points to the aforementioned coordinate system.

 ```r
 ggplot(data = MyDataFrame) +